mmorey/mmorey.github.io/_posts/2013-12-05-nsmanagedobjectcontext-save-error.md

 I don't use Core Data validation as I prefer to validate the objects during import and population.

-It could also fail if there is a hardware failure, such as radiation flipping a bit.
+It could also fail if there is a hardware failure, such as radiation flipping several bits.
 That likely only happens 0.0000000001% of the time and is probably not recoverable anyways.

 Really, a failed `save:` should never happen in production.
 If the app does crash in production it is probably an implementation issue that should have been caught during development.
 A properly placed assertion should help catch these early on.
 For production, an `abort()` should produce a helpful stack trace.